Update February 23, 2017

 FROM NURSING HOME COSTS AND UNCOVERED MEDICAL EXPENSES:

-Additional Courses to be offered soon at SUNY IT MARCY, HCCC and BOCES:
+Additional Courses to be offered soon at SUNY POLYTECHNIC INSTITUTE MARCY, HCCC and BOCES:

 ---->>>>>Protecting Your Assets From Nursing Home Costs and Uncovered Medical Expenses, All My Legal Documents Are Signed, What Could Possibly Go Wrong? :), What Is Probate, How And Why To Avoid It, Protecting Your Child's and Grandchild's SSI and Medicaid with Supplemental Needs Trusts, Does Your Will Protect Your Children and Grandchildren?, Alzheimer's from a Lawyer's Perspective.
 Locations, dates, times and registration details will be posted very soon.